iBz-04/offeline/PRIVACY.md

 ## 1. Introduction

-Chatty is committed to protecting your privacy.
+OmniBot is committed to protecting your privacy.
 This Privacy Policy explains how we handle your data when you use our application.

 ## 2. Data Collection and Processing

-Chatty operates entirely within your web browser.
+OmniBot operates entirely within your web browser.
 We do not collect, store, or process any of your personal data or conversations on our servers.

 ### 2.1 Local Processing
 All AI models run locally on your device.
 Your inputs, chat history, and any files you upload are processed entirely within your browser.